London homeowners now have a $40,000 path to solar through their property tax bill

 Ready to get solar-ready for BetterHomes London?

 Solar X serves all of London, St. Thomas, Stratford, Woodstock, and surrounding areas.
-The initial program capacity is limited to approximately 150 households — get your assessment done now.
+Funding is limited and applications run while funds are available.
+Book your assessment now.

 Frequently Asked Questions